- Flossing Effectiveness

 A floss pick is a little plastic handle with a U-shaped end, holding a small piece of floss between the two peaks of the U shape.
 This makes picks easier to use than regular floss, especially the hard-to-reach areas like the back of your mouth.

 Picks work just as well as dental floss in terms of effectiveness.
-Either way, you’re putting floss in between the teeth and cleaning out the grime.
+Either way, you’re putting floss in between the teeth and cleaning out the plaque.

 Should You Use Dental Floss Or Floss Picks?